Options Basics

 Options give you options by providing the ability to tailor your position to your situation.

-• You can benefit from a stock price's rise or fall without incurring the cost of buying the stock outright.
+- You can benefit from a stock price's rise or fall without buying the stock outright.

-The following information provides the basic terms and descriptions that investors should know about equity options.
+The following information provides the basic terms and descriptions for standardized equity options.

 Describing Equity Options